fumiomatsuda/mfapy/README.md

 How to use
 ----------------------------------------
+./sample/Tutorial 1_13C-MFAEcoli.py explains how to use mfapy for 13C-MFA.
-Sample python code in 'Explanation_1_13CMFA_toymodel.py' explains how to use mfapy.
+./sample/Tutorial 2_INST-MFAtoymodel.py explains how to use mfapy for INST-MFA.
+./sample/Tutorial 3_mfapy_functions.py is a advanced exlanation on many mfapy function.

-Detailed explanations are available from docstrings Example python codes are also available.
+Detailed explanations are available from docstrings

+In the ./sample folder, example python codes are also available.

 Learn more <https://fumiomatsuda.github.io/mfapy-document/>

 Version 054
 ----------------------------------------